go-aah/docs/server-extension.md

 ## Event: OnPreReply

 `OnPreReply` event is published right before writing an reply/response on the wire.
-At this point response writer is clean nothing is written i.e. Rendering, Headers, Cookies, Status Code and Response Body.
+At this point response writer is clean nothing is written i.e. Headers, Cookies, Status Code and Response Body not written.

 **Note:** `OnPreReply` is not called when-

-  * Static file request
   * `Reply().Done()` is called
   * `Reply().Redirect(...)` is called